Thank you for downloading and happy manufacturing!

 You could take two large suitcases filled with clothes for every weather condition.
-You might think you’re smart because you’re prepared for any eventuality, but in reality, it weighs you down and costs you more money to transport.
+You might think you’re smart because you’re prepared for anything, but in reality, it’ll weigh you down and cost more to transport.

-The same goes for keeping extra raw materials inventory lying around.
+This type of thinking goes for keeping extra raw material inventory lying around.

-Too much can be just as dangerous as too little.
-Broadly speaking, as a scaling manufacturer, you typically handle three different types of inventory:
+Broadly speaking, as a manufacturer, you handle four different types of inventories:

 The average time a business focuses on each type of inventory changes at different stages in the business’s life.

-As time passes, and the business grows, the owner might shift their focus towards manufacturing and small business inventory management efficiency.
+As the business grows, the focus might be on manufacturing and small business inventory management efficiency.
 What was once barely a concern for the business owner becomes the number one thing on their mind.
-24 hours a day, seven days a week.

 It seems like inventory management is taking over their life.

-The business owner might be spending more time than ever managing their raw material stock, with little to show for it.
-More raw materials pile up, seemingly enough to last for any unforeseen occurrence.
+The business owner might spend more time managing their raw material stock with little to show.
+More raw materials pile up, seemingly enough to last for unforeseen occurrences.
 This increases your inventory expenditure on your balance sheet.

-Not to mention the number of man-hours lost on tracking it all.
+Not to mention the number of hours lost tracking it all.

 Before you know it, you are spending more than ever to sell a single unit of product.
 Your business is bigger.
 It may even be more profitable.
-But if your overheads are destroying a higher percentage of your income, then what are you doing it all for?
+But what are you doing it all for if your overheads are destroying a higher percentage of your income?

 Overcoming challenges with raw material data management

-As you have probably already gathered from this article, practicing solid raw material inventory management can be a difficult affair.
+As you probably already gathered from this article, practicing solid raw material inventory management can be difficult.

 Planning and forecasting

-Improving your raw material inventory management is one thing, but having a dynamic management system that considers your demand planning will help you maintain ideal inventory levels at all times.
+Improving your raw material inventory management is one thing, but having a dynamic management system that considers your demand planning will help you maintain ideal inventory levels.

-Having the right amount of raw material stocked when you need it is only possible by collecting data from your sales, production lines, and anywhere else on your supply chain.
+Having the right amount of raw material stocked when needed is only possible by collecting data from your sales, production lines, and anywhere else on your supply chain.
 It is possible to do it with inefficient spreadsheets.
-However, it can be difficult having to make constant manual updates.
+However, it can be difficult to make constant manual updates.